OmegaJP/git_practice/README.txt

 Learning how to code and practicing Python.
 I'm actually uploading Python scripts and uploading commits to a practice branch before merging them to the master branch.

+V.1.3

+I have recently decreased the commits to github as I'm certificating myself as a data scientist.
+I'm as of now coursing the data scientist path in coursera from IBM.
+In the meantime I'm experimenting sharing my work from the cloud service of IBM and linking it to GitHub.